renuka98/benchmark_interpretability/README.md

-# Explaining benchmarks of outcome oriented predictive process monitoring
+# Interpreting predictive process monitoring
+## Outcome prediction using different buckets and encoding methods.

 The data is evaluated for the following logs
 BPIC 2011, BPIC 2012, and BPIC 2015